jarecoo/practice/notes.md

 - it’s ok to think and analyze and plan, but the best course is always action.
 - “It’s easier to act yourself into a new way of thinking than it is to think yourself into a new way of acting…Just do it.”
 The Happiness Equation, p.231
 - “Immediately do the thing that scares you”.
 - “But who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”
 - but remember: “there is no effort without error and shortcoming“ -Teddy Roosevelt
 - Choose to be in the fray for the right reasons, be mindful about it.

-```
-“It's time to move on, time to get going
-What lies ahead, I have no way of knowing
-But under my feet, baby, grass is growing
-It's time to move on, it's time to get going”
-- Tom Petty

-“Sing me no song, read me no rhyme
-Don't waste my time, show me.
-Please don't implore, beg on the seats
-Don't make all the speech, show me.”
- - My Fair Lady, show me
-```
 - You will regret the things you didn’t do a lot more than the things you did.
 - “The turtle only makes progress when he sticks his neck out” -Myron Leavitt
 - First try to limit the decisions you make.
 Don’t decide between everything, reduce choices to a very limited set of options.
 Then make a decision and go with it, don’t look back.
 Don’t give yourself the option to go back on a choice.
 Avoid the anxiety of choice.
 - “The reversible condition {decision} is not conducive to the synthesis of happiness” (i.e. it’s better to consider all decisions irreversible; decide, act, and don’t look back) The Happiness Equation, p.
 173
 - “Autonomy and Freedom of choice are critical to our well being, and choice is critical to freedom and autonomy.
 Nonetheless, though modern Americans have more choice than any group of people ever has before, and thus, presumably, more freedom and autonomy, we don't seem to be benefiting from it psychologically.”
 - Indecision is the death of opportunity
 - The Do Circle, don’t wait for desire to do, or ability to do, simply doing can be a starting point to gain those two…It’s easier done than said… [Get] work done by doing it first.”
 The Happiness Equation, p.
 219-224
 - Get “‘closer to doing’…Spend 30 seconds putting yourself in a situation where it’s easier to do…Action causes motivation.”
 The Happiness Equation p.225-227
+- Do something every day that will get your doing ball rolling, even if it’s a day that doesn’t require it. (e.g. Make your bed, clean your room, shower, get dressed.)
 - “Mit eitler Rede wird hier nichts geschafft” Wilhelm Tell, Schiller Act 1, Scene 1
+- Make mistakes of boldness and not of timidity.
+```
+“It's time to move on, time to get going
+What lies ahead, I have no way of knowing
+But under my feet, baby, grass is growing
+It's time to move on, it's time to get going”
+- Tom Petty
+“Sing me no song, read me no rhyme
+Don't waste my time, show me.
+Please don't implore, beg on the seats
+Don't make all the speech, show me.”
+ - My Fair Lady, “Show Me”
+```

 ### Learn to be Disciplined
 - Find a routine, structure and discipline breed mental stability and general health (“It gets easier.
 Every day it gets a little easier, but you gotta do it every day.
 That’s the hard part, but it does get easier.” - Bojack Horseman)
 - https://www.reddit.com/r/GetMotivated/comments/8ai05o/discussion_your_selfcontrol_is_your_most/?st=JFPOIU6B&sh=3ef2d937
 - “A real man doesn’t give way to anger and discontent, and such a person has strength, courage, and endurance - unlike the angry and complaining.
 The nearer a man comes to a calm mind, the closer he is to strength” -Marcus Aurelius, Meditations, 11.18.5b
 - “Once you learn that indulging might actually be worse than resisting, the urge begins to lose its appeal.
 In this way, self-control becomes the real pleasure, and the temptation becomes the regret” - The Daily Stoic, p.53
 - Daily: meditate, plan, do, relax, meditate.

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.
 - “It is the mark of an educated mind to entertain a thought without accepting it”
 - Learn as much as you can, either about one field, or many.
 - “Never retire.
 Your brain needs exercise or it will atrophy.”
 Bill Safire, quoting James Watson in a Jan 24 2005 op-ed
 - “When you’re through changing, you’re through” -Bill Safire, Jan 24 2005 op-ed
 - Get your ego out of it.
 “It is impossible for a person to begin to learn what he thinks he already knows” The Daily Stoic, p.84
 - “Take a little time today to remember that you’re blessed with the capacity to use logic and reason to navigate situations and circumstances.
 This gives you unthinkable power to alter your circumstances and the circumstances of others.
 And remember that with power comes responsibility.”
 The Daily Stoic, p.86
 - “What influences the ruling reason that guides your life?
 This means an exploration of subjects like evolutionary biology, psychology, neurology, and even the subconscious.
 Because these deeper forces shape even the most disciplined, rational minds…So don’t stop at Stoicism, but explore the forces that drive and make stoicism possible…Understand not only your ruling reason…but whoever and whatever rules that too.”
 The Daily Stoic, p.96
+- “We must fight our biases and preconceptions…Ask yourself: What haven’t I considered?
+Why is this thing the way it is?
+Am I part of the problem here or the solution?
+Could I be wrong here?…We’re not as smart and wise as we’d like to think we are.
+If we ever do want to become wise, it comes from the questioning and from humility - not, as many would like to think, from certainty, mistrust, and arrogance.”
+The Daily Stoic, p.109
+- “From the very beginning, make it your practice to say to every impression ‘you are an impression and not at all what you appear to be.”
+Next, examine and test it by the rules you possess, the first and greatest of which is this - whether it belongs to the things in our control or not in our control, and if the latter, be prepared to respond, ‘It is nothing to me’” Epictetus, Enchiridon, 1.5; The Daily Stoic, p.111

 ### Make the World a Better Place
+- Making the world a better place rests upon making yourself a better person.
+- You have concentric sphere’s of influence that decrease in your ability to enact change and good the farther from yourself you get.
+Focus on doing good in your most potent spheres of influence.
+- Give people the love and compassion you want, or the kind they need.
 - Do random acts of unsolicited kindness. it’ll make you feel better, but it will add good to the world.
-- You have concentric sphere’s of influence that decrease in your ability to enact change and good the farther from yourself you get. focus on doing good in your most potent spheres of influence.
-- Give people the love and compassion you want, or the kind they need.
 - “…doing a kindness produces the single most reliable momentary increase in well-being of any exercise we have tested” - Martin Seligman, Flourish, as quoted in The Happiness Equation, p.
 21
-- Making the world a better place rests upon making yourself a better person.

 ### Be Judicious with Technology
 - it’s there to serve you, not for you to be addicted to and escape and waste time.
 Learn how to be measured in your integration of technology in you life.
 - Technology takes you away from being present in the moment.
 Every moment you spend needlessly perusing your phone while your life happens around you, is a moment you miss, you don’t get to be part of, and one you don’t get back.
 I went through the car wash with 3-yr-old Nate.
 I have a vague memory of him bouncing excitedly back and forth in the car watching the scrubber and water go back and forth, but I was dialed into something unimportant on my phone, wasting time, and I missed that moment.
 I missed taking in his laughs, and laughing and engaging with him about something he was way into.
 And that’s the real problem, is that when you don’t engage with the people around you on stuff they see as important, you miss connecting with them and being there with them.
 You miss building memories.
 You’re not emphasizing experience and memories over possessions and material goods.
 - Completely unplug regularly.
 It’ll be good for your mental health too.
 It’ll keep you present
 - “Do you remember when only doctors had pagers?…Then suddenly everyone had pagers.
 Then everyone had cell phones.
 Now everyone is accessible, any way, any time…You need to remove access.
 Close the doors, lock the windows, answer the bell” The Happiness Equation, p.
 198